Man is Shot and Killed by the Officers He Called to Help Search for Stolen Bike. Is it a Livable Streets Issue?

 The digital documentation of these kinds of incidents is making it harder and harder for people to ignore the structural nature of the problem.
 The nation is finally beginning to have some of the painful but necessary conversations about the way people of color are policed in the public space.

 But livability advocates still seem reluctant to bring these issues into their policy conversations.
-Even when these issues are raised, the discussions often veer back toward calls for better enforcement of traffic laws and a focus on curbing bad driver behavior rather than calling out the institutionalization of discrimination in our city structures and policies or exploring options for improving the relationship between law enforcement and communities of color as a way to make streets more inviting and accessible for all.
+Even when these issues are raised, the discussions often veer back toward calls for better enforcement of traffic laws and a focus on curbing bad driver behavior rather than calling out the institutionalization of discrimination in our city structures and policies or seeking to engage issues of trust between law enforcement and communities of color as a way to make streets more inviting and accessible for all.

 I saw this firsthand two years ago, when Gardena police stopped some of South L.A.’s well-known cycling superheroes for “impeding traffic” on a memorial ride for hit-and-run victim Benjamin Torres.
 It was obvious from video of the incident that the stop was racial in nature.
 The cyclists were not told right away why they were stopped, they were ordered to sit down and turn around, the male cyclists of color were asked about weapons and frisked, back-up units were called — despite the “violation” supposedly being just a traffic one, and the female officer was evasive when asked for her badge number.